Welcome to today's edition of the Rush 24-7 podcast.

 This is all traceable to the Democrats, resisting oversight, resisting reform, creating the mechanisms in the first place, traceable right to you and Jimmy Carter.

-I'm telling you, this guy mad at the party leaders.
+I'm telling you, this guy is mad at the party leaders.

 He's mad.

-He thinks Obama's gonna lose, and he and Hillary are gonna pick it all back up.
+He thinks Obama's going to lose, and he and Hillary are going to pick it all back up.

-By the way, we've I've been mentioning to do this for a couple weeks.
+By the way, I've been mentioning to do this for a couple weeks.

-A friend of mine has just written a new book and uh ran a commercial for it in the first uh availability of this just concluded spot break.
+A friend of mine has just written a new book and ran a commercial for it in the first availability of this just-concluded spot break.

-I he gave me an advanced copy of it uh in the summertime, maybe, maybe early spring.
+He gave me an advanced copy of it in the summertime, maybe, maybe early spring.

-And I started, I I read the I stayed up all night reading, I could not.
+And I started, I read, I stayed up all night reading.

-This is a novel, but it is about the uh reemergence of Russia.
+This is a novel, but it is about the re-emergence of Russia.

-Now, he changed a little couple things in the ending, uh, which you don't know about because I didn't tell you how it ends.
+Now, he changed a little couple things at the ending, which you don't know about because I didn't tell you how it ends.

-I didn't tell you much about it, but it's it really is a great it got me back into reading novels again.
+I didn't tell you much about it, but it really is a great ⁇ it got me back into reading novels again.

 TSA Arts by Ted Bell.

-And uh if you have some idle time and and you um you want to be really entertained, it is just a fabulous book and a fabulous story.
+And if you have some idle time and you want to be really entertained, it is just a fabulous book and a fabulous story.

 Guess what?

-Have you heard that the government agreed to loan automakers 25 billion dollars this year and another 25 billion next year?
+Have you heard that the government agreed to loan automakers $25 billion this year and another $25 billion next year?

-The FDIC says it's gonna need a hundred and fifty billion to maybe take care of some of these banks that are gonna go south in the coming months.
+The FDIC says it's going to need $150 billion to maybe take care of some of these banks that are going to go south in the coming months.

-We're talking $700 billion now to bail out the mortgage industry of the credit markets, essentially.
+We're talking $700 billion now to bail out the mortgage industry or the credit markets, essentially.

 And while all this is going on underneath the radar, you probably heard yesterday that the Democrats decided to cave on the moratorium against offshore drilling.

-And if you heard me discuss this, you also heard me say that this is just a cheap political move for appearances because of $350, $4 a gallon gasoline, all the uh the the grief they're getting from constituents.
+And if you heard me discuss this, you also heard me say that this is just a cheap political move for appearances because of $350, $4 a gallon gasoline, all the grief they're getting from constituents.

-I said what they're gonna do, they're gonna have their legal beagles get with the uh environmentalist wackos and start filing lawsuits every project that comes up.
+I said, what they're going to do, they're going to have their legal beagles get with the environmentalist wackos and start filing lawsuits every project that comes up.

 Guess what has happened?

-There's all these temporary spending bills are taking place right now because the uh everybody's got so many irons in the fire.
+There's all these temporary spending bills are taking place right now because everybody's got so many irons in the fire.

-Harry Reed has I'm sorry for laughing at this.
+Harry Reid has, I'm sorry for laughing at this.

-It's just this this stuff just strikes me funny because it's so predictable.
+It's just this stuff just strikes me funny because it's so predictable.

-One day, now the is it the the offshore drilling moratorium has been lifted, but he's putting back the oil shale moratorium one day, sneaking it in there.
+One day, now the offshore drilling moratorium has been lifted, but he's putting back the oil shale moratorium one day, sneaking it in there.

-You know, I laugh, but I'm Kerry Reed and who else?
+These guys, you know, I laugh, but I'm Harry Reid and who else?

 These people need to be punished for what they have done.